x-insky/zobacz-wnuka/_changelog.md

 * you can browse now between subgalleries
   - buttons now have working actions
   - only if there any subgalleries exists
+  - *button or buttons as a link to any other than actual displayed subgallery* (modified)

 ## MODIFIED
 ### index.php